-James’ first bike was a 1984 Honda CB125s which was given to him by a co-worker.
-When learning to ride it in a hotel parking garage, he dumped it while wearing shorts and learned very quickly the importance of riding in protective gear.
-(He still has the exhaust scar on his leg as a constant reminder).
-Since then he has owned a plethora of bikes, the majority of which have been café styled UJMs.
-His most recently owned bike was an EVO-powered Sportster which taught him the grin-inducing concept of torque.
+James’ first bike was a 1984 Honda CB125S, which was given to him by a co-worker.
+While learning to ride it in a hotel parking garage, he dumped it while wearing shorts, and learned very quickly the importance of riding in protective gear.
+(He still has the exhaust scar on his leg as a constant reminder.)
+Since then, he has owned a plethora of bikes, the majority of which have been café-styled UJMs.
+His most recently owned bike was an EVO-powered Sportster, which taught him the grin-inducing concept of torque.

 James is regularly involved in the vintage motorcycle scene in Philadelphia.
-You can catch him on one of his bikes at regular meet ups such as Two Wheel Tuesday, the Thursday night Chin on the Tank ride, and just hanging out his buddies' garages throughout the city.
+You can catch him on one of his bikes at regular meet ups, such as Two Wheel Tuesday, the Thursday night Chin on the Tank ride, and just hanging out at his buddies' garages throughout the city.